 There are some family activities that seem to define summer: picking berries, spending a day at the beach, camping out, and, of course, watching a movie under the stars!
 While you could always catch an outdoor movie from a picnic blanket in a local park, taking in a drive-in movie from the comfort of the family truckster is a special treat.

-Read on for everything you need to know about a family night at the drive-in, including seven drive-in theaters in the region and five tips for enjoying your experience to the fullest.
-A few of them might be over an hour away, depending on where you live, but consider that a chance to pack PJs and send kids off to dreamland on the drive home.
+Read on for everything you need to know about a family night at the drive-in, including our favorite drive-in theaters in the region and tips for enjoying your experience to the fullest.
+A few of them might be over an hour away, depending on where you live, but consider that a chance to pack pjs and send kids off to dreamland on the drive home.

 Gran some snacks and fresh air at Judi's at Mendon Twin Drive-In.

 I suspect that people go to the Mendon Twin Drive-In for the food almost as much as they do for the movies, even more so now that the Andelman brothers (a.k.a.
 The Phantom Gourmet) own the place.
 The Snack Bar